 Every time you level up to an even-numbered level go see the Paladin trainer.
 They will have new skills for you to learn.
 Get them all and learn to use them.
 At level 8 you get Hammer of Justice (HoJ, 3-second stun) which allows you to heal or stop a fleeing mob.
 At level 10 you get your first taste of being overpowered with Blessing of Protection (BoP, castable on either you or others) and Lay of Hands (LoH).
 BoP makes you immune to physical damage for 6 seconds and LoH restores ALL your health at the cost of all your mana (which you should have pretty much used anyway).
 If you play wisely it’s almost like 3 lives if you use BoP to heal.

 Find yourself a good 2 handed weapon (preferable a mace or sword if human) and plan to stick with 2H weapons for quite some time.
-You mail armor will give you the defense you need and the extra hitting power is better than the extra armor from a shield.
+Your mail armor will give you the defense you need and the extra hitting power is better than the extra armor from a shield.
 In fact, only break out the sword and shield when in instances with groups.

-Always have your aura up, a blessing on yourself, and seal active when youre fighting.
+Always have your aura up, a blessing on yourself, and seal active when you’re fighting.
 The only aura you have is Devotion at this point.
-Later you get others which are pretty self explanatory.
+Later you get others which are pretty self-explanatory.
 Use the right one at the right time.